approov/quickstart-kong_approov-plugin/docs/KONG_ADMIN_API_STEP_BY_STEP.md

 ### Smoke Testing the Approov Token Service

-To test the service we will send a request to the Kong API Gateway, that will proxy it to the backend based on the `Host` header provided in the request.
+To test the service we will send a request to the Kong API Gateway which will be proxied to the backend based on the `Host` header provided in the request.

 ##### request: